We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 Sheffield 12628 Ammo Storage Box

-Sheffield has developed a versatile case that is ideal for storing ammunition, hunting and fishing equipment, electronics, and tools.
-Its compression-fit lid ensures waterproof protection, while the innovative base-to-lid interlocking system allows for convenient and efficient stackable storage.
+Sheffield has a versatile case that is ideal for storing ammunition, hunting and fishing equipment, electronics, and tools.
+Its compression-fit lid provides waterproof protection, while the innovative base-to-lid interlocking system allows for stackable storage.

 Dimensions: External: 11.5 in x 5.06in x 7.25in